EOS-Nation/auditor.bos/README.md

 ##### Post Condition:

-The custodian will be removed from the active custodians and should still be present in the candidates table but will be set to inactive.
+The auditor will be removed from the active auditors and should still be present in the candidates table but will be set to inactive.
 Their staked tokens will be locked up for the time delay added from the moment this action was called so they will not able to unstake until that time has passed.
-A replacement custodian will be selected from the candidates to fill the missing place (based on vote ranking) then the auths for the controlling DAC auth account will be set for the custodian board.
+A replacement auditor will be selected from the candidates to fill the missing place (based on vote ranking) then the auths for the controlling BOS auditor auth account will be set for the auditor board.

 ---

 ### updatebio

-Update the bio for this candidate / custodian.
+Update the bio for this candidate / auditor.
 This will be available on the account immediately in preparation for the next election cycle.

 ##### Assertions: